sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 Under native applications, we subsume:

 1. [Electron][electron] applications
-2. Applications which can not, or do not want to link against Rust library (such as scripted applications)
+2. Applications which can not, or do not want to link against Rust libraries (such as scripted applications)

 Other native applications are assumed to link against the same library modules as the [CLI](#cli).